carlfranklin/AnimationsDemo/README.md

 # AnimationsDemo
-Demo of MAUI Anumations with Windows Fullscreen support
+Demo of MAUI Animations with Windows Fullscreen support